LAW8147 : Introduction to Planning law

 Teaching Rationale And Relationship

-Lectures are used to introduce students to the key concepts in development planning and development control.
+Lectures are used to introduce students to the key concepts in town and country planning law.
 The first lecture will introduce the course to the students and provide them with an introduction to planning law.
 The final lecture will be a revision/assessment preparation lecture to provide guidance to the students on the assessed coursework.
-Large group discussions after each lecture will provide a forum for students to discuss the topics covered in the lectures in greater depth and help develop subject specific and cognitive skills.
-The lectures and group discussion sessions will be complemented by a 1 hour whole group Q&A session to provide students with the opportunity to ask questions relating to the course content, study skills, and the assessment, and the drop-in session will provide students to raise additional assessment preparation queries.
+Weekly lectures will deliver the substantive course content.
+Following each lecture, students will undertake independent reading and preparation of set tasks in preparation for the weekly workshops which will provide a forum for students to discuss the topics covered in the lectures in greater depth and help develop the skills necessary for successful completion of the assessment.
+The lectures and group discussion sessions will be complemented by a 1 hour drop in/surgery to provide students with the opportunity to ask questions relating to the course content, study skills, and the assessment.

 Assessment Methods